 Recommended: Are Professional Organizer Packages a Fit for New Organizers?

-Additionaly, it helps to have some tissues on hand just incase you do sneeze here and there due to all the dust.
-However, if you do suffer from allergies, it is best to take medication and to keep a mask on at all times.
+Additionally, it helps to have some tissues on hand just in case you do sneeze here and there due to all the dust.
+However, if you do suffer from allergies, it is best to take medication and keep a mask on at all times.
 This protects you and your client.

 Recommended: What Type of Professional Organizer Should You Be?